awsanadelabdulbariahmedsultan-art/AST_NETWORK/README.md

 🔒 *All architectural, institutional, and technical banking rights are exclusively reserved.*
 EOF

 echo "📝 Done!
-The official global README.md file has been created successfully."
+The official global README.md file with the centered logo has been created successfully."